Skiing in the Eisack Valley

 Those who travel to South Tyrol in winter will find excellent skiing conditions here.
 Especially in the Eisacktal, one of South Tyrol's main valleys, skiers from all over the world get their money's worth.
 The Eisacktaler ski area is divided into different ski areas, each of which has its own special charm.

-Plose Skiing area
+Plose ski area

-Skiing area Gitschberg Jochtal
+Gitschberg Jochtal ski area

-Ratschings-Jaufen ski resort
+Ratschings-Jaufen ski area

-The Ratschings-Jaufen ski resort in the Ratschingstal valley in South Tyrol offers plenty of skiing fun on a total of 25 kilometres of ski runs.
-While professionals are sure to get their money's worth on the black runs, beginners are right at home on the easy beginners' slopes.
-And thrill-seekers will find plenty of challenges in the Ratschings fun park.
+In the Ratschings-Jaufen ski area in the Ratschingstal valley in South Tyrol, lots of skiing fun awaits on a total of 25 kilometers of slopes.
+While professionals take the black slopes, beginners are just right on the easy beginner slopes.
+And those looking for a thrill will find plenty of challenges in the Ratschings fun park.

-Rosskopf ski resort
+Rosskopf ski area